 |---|---|---|---|

-The math: a Deep engagement at $7.5K/month replaces $15K–$25K/month in operational overhead, software your team rents but doesn't fully use, plus the hidden labor of the people managing it.
+The math: an engagement at $7.5K to $12.5K/month replaces $15K to $25K/month in operational overhead, software your team rents but doesn't fully use, plus the hidden labor of the people managing it.
 You're not hiring another person.
 You're retiring the bloat that was costing you silently.

 Beyond SOPs.
 The full operating discipline.